muditbhargava66/vmips-simulator/docs/getting-started.md

-# Getting Started with VMIPS Simulator
+# Getting Started with VMIPS Simulator v0.2.1

 This guide will walk you through the process of setting up, building, and running MIPS programs on the VMIPS Simulator.
-It covers both the functional and timing simulators, as well as the integrated assembler.
+It covers both the functional and timing simulators, enhanced pipeline visualization, and the integrated assembler with improved error handling.

 ## Prerequisites